 Present the legal requirements for attaining a plant patent in terms which can be understood by not only attorneys/agents, but also plant breeders, growers and gardeners.

 Present the formal requirements of an application for a plant patent.

 Assist in gathering and organizing sufficient information for preparation of a plant patent application.

 Summarize the typical steps which are performed by the United States Patent and Trademark Office (USPTO).

 Indicate where further information can be attained.

 What is a plant patent?

 A plant patent is granted by the United States government to an inventor (or the inventor's heirs or assigns) who has invented or discovered and asexually reproduced a distinct and new variety of plant, other than a tuber propagated plant or a plant found in an uncultivated state.
-The grant, which lasts for 20 years from the date of filing the application, protects the patent owner’s right to exclude others from asexually reproducing the plant, and from using, offering for sale, or selling the plant so reproduced, or any of its parts, throughout the United States, or from improving the plant so reproduced, or any part thereof, into the United States.
+The grant, which lasts for 20 years from the date of filing the application, protects the patent owner’s right to exclude others from asexually reproducing the plant, and from using, offering for sale, or selling the plant so reproduced, or any of its parts, throughout the United States, or from importing the plant so reproduced, or any part thereof, into the United States.
 This protection is limited to a plant in its ordinary meaning:

 A living plant organism which expresses a set of characteristics determined by its single, genetic makeup or genotype, which can be duplicated through asexual reproduction, but cannot otherwise be "made" or "manufactured."

 Cultivated sports, mutants, hybrids, or transformed plants, where sports or mutants may be spontaneous or induced, and hybrids may be natural, from a planned breeding program, or somatic in source.
 While natural plant mutants might have naturally occurred, they must have been discovered in a cultivated area.